kvarak/dnd/docs/_Classes/bard.md

 You can use a musical instrument as a spellcasting focus for your spells.
 You can also use an emblem on your shield as a spellcasting focus.
 The emblem must be a crest, symbol, or sigil of personal significance to you.

 ### Bonus Proficiencies
-When you join the College of Grandeur at 1st level, you have proficiency with shields, History, military tactics and calligrapher’s supplies
+When you join the College of Grandeur at 1st level, you gain the skills *History - Military study* and *Medium armor*, including its prerequisites.

 ### Majestic Word
-At 3rd level, you can utter inspiring words that restore your ally's stamina and courage.
-As a ***bonus action***, you can spend a spell slot to give temporary hit points to an ally within 30 feet who can hear you.
+You can utter inspiring words that restore your ally's stamina and courage.
+As a ***bonus action***, you can spend a spell slot to give temporary hit points to an ally within 30 ft who can hear you.
 The ally you choose gains temporary hit points equal to 1d6 + your Charisma modifier for a 1st-level spell slot, plus 1d6 for each spell level higher than 1st.
 They also gain advantage on Wisdom or Intelligence saving throws as long as they have any of these temporary hit ponts remaining.

 After you use this feature, you can immediately take your ***action*** to expend one use of Bardic Inspiration, allowing the target of your Majestic Word to make one weapon attack using its ***reaction***.
 The target can move up to half its walking speed as part of the same reaction.

 ### Inspire Defenders
-At 6th level, you can encourage allies to come to your defense:
+You can encourage allies to come to your defense:
-* When a creature hits you with a melee attack, it provokes opportunity attacks from allies of yours within 5 feet of it.
+* When a creature hits you with a melee attack, it provokes opportunity attacks from your allies adjacent to it.
 * When an attack gains advantage from your Help action, the attacker gains temporary hit points equal to your Charisma modifier if that attack hits.

 ### Inspirational Recovery
-Starting at 14th level, you may use a ***bonus action*** to encourage an ally with 30 feet and refocus their efforts.
+You may use a ***bonus action*** to encourage an ally with 30 ft and refocus their efforts.
 The ally may act as if they have just spent a short rest including spending a Hit Die and recovering abilities that reset after a short rest.

 You can use this feature a number of times equal to your Charisma modifier and can regain uses when you finish a long rest.